 The most important thing I've learned is being productive at your job is a learned skill and for some, it takes more work than for others, but even the most naturally organized person can benefit from the tools I have listed below to be the most productive and make better progress on your goals!

 Notes: Some of these tips are for Outlook, but I'm sure your email service has an equivalent for each of these.
 If they don't then I highly recommend Microsoft Office 365 - it's well worth the money.

-Lastly, this list is a compilation of tips from other Mavideans, productivity books, and all around smarter/wiser people than myself - so you can trust it.
+Lastly, many of the tips and resources that have helped me become more productive came from other Mavideans, productivity books, and all around smarter/wiser people than myself - so you can trust it.

-Here are the most helpful email productivity tips to find the bottom of your inbox and be more successful in 2017:
+Here are the most helpful email productivity tips, to find the bottom of your inbox and be more successful:

 He outlines the process for capturing all your tasks into an easy to use system that keeps your brain from stressing that you forgot something.
 He has a 2015 version of his book that we highly recommend.

 One big takeaway: When you receive a new task, ask yourself "will this take less than 5 minutes to complete?" if you answer "yes" then complete that task right away so that it's done and off your list.

 Another piece of advice from David Allen is to follow Inbox Zero.

 Mavideans love Inbox Zero – it's the holy grail of inbox productivity.

 True inbox zero can be incredibly hard to achieve.
 If you haven’t heard about inbox zero, it’s when your inbox is literally empty.
 All emails have been filed, delegated, or deleted.